ImmersiveMediaLaboratory/ColorTransferLab/README.md

 ## 2. Initialization
 This tool offers three ways of running the algorithms via the web interface.
-- Using the provided [frontend](https://potechius.com/ColorTransferLab) and running your own **Server Instance 2**
-- Hosting the whole system locally by yourself with remote access
-- Hosting the whole system locally by yourself without remote access

 <details>
 <summary>[1] Hosting the whole system locally by yourself with remote access</summary>